Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Knight.md

 # [[5.
 Mechanics\Bestiary\Humanoid\Knight.md|Knight]]
 *Source: Monster Manual p.
 347, Curse of Strahd.
 Available in the SRD and the Basic Rules.*

+Knights are warriors who pledge service to rulers, religious orders, and noble causes.
+A knight's alignment determines the extent to which a pledge is honored.
+Whether undertaking a quest or patrolling a realm, a knight often travels with an entourage that includes squires and hirelings who are commoners.

 ```statblock
 "name": "Knight"
 "size": "Medium"